laravel/nova-docs/4.0/resources/fields.md

     }),
 ```

-### Extending Fields
+## Extending Fields

-Fields are "macroable", which allows you to add additional methods to the Field class at run time.
-The Field class' `macro` method accepts a closure that will be executed when your macro is called.
+Fields are "macroable", which allows you to add additional methods to the `Field` class at run time.
+The `Field` class' `macro` method accepts a closure that will be executed when your macro is called.
 The macro closure may access the field's other methods via `$this`, just as if it were a real method of the field class.
-For example, the following code adds a `showWhen` method to the Collection class:
+For example, the following code adds a `toUpper` method to the `Field` class:

 ```php
 use Illuminate\Support\Str;